trinityhall49/writeups/challenges/rev/python/sekaictf-magnum-ops-2024/writeup.md

 [PICKLE HOOK] <built-in method decode of bytes object at 0x7da8dc9f3be0> () [PICKLE HOOK] <built-in function print> ('FnQ8apO3E4PaRTzBjw6jWxvBC9Bq+hn0DDl+GVdkxHYU',)
 ```
 A variable called `dirg` is used to create a large number, which gets converted to a byte string, and then base64-encoded.
 This is exactly the opposite of the previous process!
-And looking at the code object that is referncing `dirg`, there are other calls like `sudokum`, `solve`, `append`, maybe this is a sudoku puzzle, and the response is just to solve the sudoku!
-So I went to work again, and wrote a script that solves the sudoku and encodes the solution in the way the challenge wants:
+And looking at the code object that is referencing `dirg`, there are other calls like `sudokum`, `solve`, `append`, maybe this is a sudoku puzzle, and the response is just to solve the sudoku!
+So I went to work again.
+I wrote a script that solves the sudoku and encodes the solution in the way the challenge wants:

 ```
 $ python3.11 magnum-opus.py